carbocation 6 months ago

 They did not invent attention, but while previous language models had used attention as an auxiliary mechanism, they removed everything but the attention and the models still worked.
 Really, the title already says it all.

-• danielbln an hour ago
+• danielbln 6 months ago

 I believe the insight was the introduction of the attention mechanisms that allow the NN to look at all words (well, embeddings) in parallel and make connections between them, instead of processing things purely sequential.

-• freilanzer an hour ago
+• freilanzer 6 months ago

 That attention works and is highly parallelisable.